-Choosing a clear aligner is an important decision, and you want facts to help you make your choice.
-Our Comox dentists have you covered.
-Here are important facts everyone should know before choosing a clear aligner.
+Choosing a clear aligner is an important decision that will require some knowledge before a decision is made.
+Our Comox dentists have provided important facts everyone should know before choosing a clear aligner.

 What should I know about clear aligners?

-Clear aligners are removable orthodontic appliances that straighten your teeth just like braces do, only without the brackets and wires.
-Clear aligners are made of a transparent plastic material, making them look nearly 'invisible' when you're wearing them.
+Clear aligners are removable orthodontic appliances that straighten your teeth just like braces do, only without the metal and wires.
+Clear aligners such as Invisalign, which is what we use here at Comox Valley Dental Centre, are made of transparent plastic material, making them look nearly 'invisible' to the casual observer when worn.

 Before you make your final decision on which orthodontic option to choose, we’d like to share some things you might want to factor into this important choice.
 We love helping our patients make informed choices, so here are some things you should know about clear aligners.